Retirement Guide

 Our ability to build a suitable nest egg and retire with confidence hinges on how well we can build our resources – ideally from diverse funding sources.
 The adage “don’t put all your eggs in one basket” is often cited with investing and asset allocation, but it also applies to how you fund retirement.
 Consider:

-• Social Security can make up a significant portion of your monthly income in retirement … but it’s uncertain how long the program will last.
-According to the nonpartisan Committee for a Responsible Federal Budget, Social Security has been running at a deficit since 2010 – and barring additional funding, projects to be depleted within the next 15 years.14,15 While legislation out of Washington could prevent that from happening, it might be prudent to adjust your plans now so you don’t have to rely on a full Social Security benefit.
+- Social Security can make up a significant portion of your monthly income in retirement … but it’s uncertain how long the program will last.
+According to the Social Security Administration’s 2024 Trustees Report, Social Security – which has been running at a deficit since 2010 – only has the funds to pay the entirety of retirees’ scheduled benefits until 2033.
+21 While legislation out of Washington could prevent that from happening, it might be prudent to adjust your plans now so you don’t have to rely on a full Social Security benefit.

-• It’s one thing to plan on working in retirement when you’re still young – but will you still want – or be able – to when you’re 70?
-The 2019 U.S. Census Bureau’s American Community Survey found that more than one-third of people age 65 and older reported having some type of disability.12
+- It’s one thing to plan on working in retirement when you’re still young – but will you still want – or be able – to when you’re 70?
+The Census Bureau’s 2021 American Community Survey indicates that nearly 1 in 4 Americans age 65 or older – and nearly half of Americans age 75 and older – report having a disability.22

-• If you file for Social Security before reaching Full Retirement Age, your earned income in retirement could reduce your monthly Social Security benefit.16 In 2022, for every $2 above $19,560, $1 will be deducted from your monthly benefit.
+• If you file for Social Security before reaching Full Retirement Age, your earned income in retirement could reduce your monthly Social Security benefit.
+23 In 2024, for every $2 above $22,320, $1 will be deducted from your monthly benefit.
 Note that you will receive higher monthly benefits after you reach Full Retirement Age if benefits are withheld because of your income.

 • Similarly, if you earn a substantial income in addition to your benefits, you might be responsible for federal income taxes.
 Depending on your tax filing status and total combined earnings, up to 85% of your benefits might be taxable.